Sniperex/FLIGHT_FARE_PREDICTION/README.md

 Hyperparameter tuning was conducted on the Random Forest Regressor to optimize model performance.
 Techniques such as grid search or random search were employed to identify the optimal combination of hyperparameters, resulting in a remarkable accuracy of 88.01%.

-## Visualization

-Visualizations were crafted to elucidate relationships between different features and flight fares.
-These visualizations aid in identifying patterns, trends, and potential outliers, thereby facilitating informed decision-making during model development and analysis.

 ## Power BI Dashboard and Analysis